 Academic support programs

-- Center for Academic Planning and Exploration provides personalized services to help students in the major and career decision-making process.
+CAPE provides personalized services to help students in the major and career decision-making process.
+Visit the CAPE website.

+Center for Writing

-- Multicultural Center for Academic Excellence offers tutoring and a place for students to study together.
+MCAE offers tutoring and a place for students to study together.
+Visit the MCAE website.

-- Student Academic Success Services offers classes, workshops, individual consultation and counseling, and study skills resources.
+SASS offers classes, workshops, individual consultation and counseling, and study skills resources.
+Visit the SASS website.

-- Mathematics Library in Vincent Hall.
+- Mathematics Library in Vincent Hall

 Students in the College of Science and Engineering use special computer labs for coursework.
 If you choose to have a personal computer, the college does not require any specific type of computer or software.